 Halloween crimes are usually thought of as the thoughtless mayhem of demented strangers who enjoy poisoning candy or putting razor blades in apples.
 But crimes committed on Halloween are much more serious - and more real - than those urban legends.
 There have been numerous murders, kidnappings, and assaults that have taken place on October 31, and many are directly related to the festivities of the holiday.
-While it remains debatable whether or not there's a spike in crime on Halloween, there's no debate that all of these particular assaults happened in connection with the holiday.
+While it remains debatable as to whether or not there's a spike in crime on Halloween, there's no debate that all that these particular assaults happened in connection with the holiday.

 Many of these crimes have been carried out by people who took advantage of the occasion to wear a costume and fool their victims for just long enough to kill them.
 Others involve people out trick-or-treating, or returning from parties late at night.
-But as with most violent crime in general, crimes that happened on Halloween are usually committed either by someone known to the victim, or in a case of mistaken identity.
-In a few cases, the crime has never been solved, and years or decades have gone by with no closure for the loved ones of the victims.Here are some true stories of the worst crimes ever committed in connection with Halloween.
+But as with most violent crime in general, crimes that happen on Halloween are usually committed either by someone known to the victim, or in a case of mistaken identity.
+In a few cases, the crime has never been solved, and years or decades have gone by with no closure for the loved ones of the victims.

-Poisoning of Timothy O'Bryan
+Poisoning Of Timothy O'Bryan

-Murders of Leslie Mazzara and Adriane Insogna
+Murders Of Leslie Mazzara And Adriane Insogna

-Late on Halloween night 2004, roommates Leslie Mazzara, Adriane Insogna, and Lauren Meanza went to bed after handing out candy.
-Meanza was woken up at 1AM by the sounds of a scuffle.
-Not knowing what was happening, she ran in terror from the house and hid in the backyard, watching an assailant climb out of a window.
-When the coast was clear, she ran back upstairs, and found both of her roommates butchered.
+Late on Halloween night 2004, roommates Leslie Mazzara and Adriane Insogna went to bed after handing out candy.
+A third roommate, Lauren Meanza was woken up at 1 am by the sounds of a scuffle.
+Not knowing what was happening, she ran in terror from the house.
+When the coast was clear, she ran back upstairs and found both of her roommates dead.

-Liske Family Murders
+Liske Family MurdersVideo: YouTube